Plumbing contractors in Georgia are regulated by the:

 Georgia Plumbing License Application Processing

-Once you are approved for by the Georgia state plumbing board.
+Once you are approved by the Georgia state plumbing board.
 You will then be notified on how to schedule your examination

 Applications can be submitted to: